Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Cluster DT-transformation on -quiver

 Next, consider a curve $\overline l$ of the lamination $l$.
 Suppose that $i_1, i_2,\cdots, i_s$ is a sequence of edges of $\Delta$ which $\overline l$ intersects.
 After crossing an edge $i_k$, the curve enters a triangle and then turns either left or right before exiting the triangle through the next edge $i_{k+1}$.

 If this turn is left, we set

 and if the turn is right, we set

-Then, the monodromy associated with the curve $\overline{l}$ is Note that this monodromy is the same as the element in the Fuchsian subgroup defined in Section \ref{Ch2.3}, assuming $X_\alpha = e^{z_\alpha/2}$ for each edge $\alpha$; see \ref{2.8} and \ref{2.9}.
+Then, the monodromy associated with the curve $\overline{l}$ is Note that this monodromy is equal to the element in the Fuchsian subgroup defined in Section \ref{Ch2.3}, assuming $X_\alpha = e^{z_\alpha/2}$ for each edge $\alpha$; see \ref{2.8} and \ref{2.9}.

 We now define a function $\mathbb I_\mathcal A(l)$ for $l \in \mathcal A_L(\mathcal S, \mathbb Z)$.
 From now on, we assume that the surface $\mathcal S$ has no marked points, which allows us to apply this construction to the $\mathcal A_4$-quiver.